I was recently asked the question, “What can you learn in 1 minute that will be useful for the rest of your life?” This post is in response.

 What does a smile do?

-If you want to become an expert at baseball, you invest countless hours running, sweating, throwing, catching…it is similar with music and other arts.
+If you want to become an expert at baseball, you invest countless hours running, sweating, throwing, catching; similarly with music and the arts.
 You don’t learn a skill in just a minute.

 However, with a smile, one minute of practice will make you feel lighter and happier (Smile!
 It Could Make You Happier, from Scientific American).
 And the more you smile, all the better.

 So once you learn in a minute to smile more, then the real skill becomes smiling from within.
 When you practice this, you can stay connected to your source of happiness, regardless of situations and people around you.

 In order to smile from within, breathing practices and meditation definitely help.
 They make a huge difference in our quality of mind and ability to keep smiling.